Fajitas 11

-While some healthy home-cooking practices follow common sense, such as steaming vegetables instead of frying, others can be a bit murkier.
-By avoiding these cooking mistakes, you can prepare interesting, tasty vegetables that will tickle the taste buds.
+If you are trying to lose weight or you just want to eat more vegetables and carrots, the first thing you do is change the way you cook.
+While some healthy home-cooking practices follow common sense, such as steaming veggies instead of frying or making soup, others can be a bit murkier.
+By steering clear of these mistakes to avoid when preparing vegetables, you can prepare interesting, tasty veggies by frying or roasting them in the oven which will tickle the taste buds.

 1. Overcooking

 By far the most common reason food is ruined is overcooking.
-When vegetables are cooked too long they lose their color, sweet flavor and crisp texture, making them far less appealing.
+When vegetables are cooked too long they lose their color, sweet flavor, and crisp texture, making them far less appealing.
 Remember that most veggies can be eaten raw, so cooking should just enhance their flavor and make them a tad easier to chew.
 The best way to avoid overcooking is to check the ingredients before you expect it to be done.
 Take sample bites during the cooking process, and don’t be afraid to end earlier than a recipe says if the taste is good.

 2. “Shock” vegetables at the right time